awsdocs/aws-cpp-developer-guide/doc_source/build-cmake.rst

 (Optional) Set CMAKE_PREFIX_PATH
 ================================

-CMake needs to know where the :file:`aws-sdk-cpp-config.cmake` file is located so that it can properly resolve the AWS SDK libraries used by your application.
+CMake needs to know the location of the :file:`aws-sdk-cpp-config.cmake` so that it can properly resolve the AWS SDK libraries that your application uses.
 This file can be found in the build directory that you used to :doc:`build the SDK <setup>`.

 By setting the path in :envvar:`CMAKE_PREFIX_PATH`, you won't need to type this path every time you